Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Given that Safari (shipped Sept 15, 2025) exclusively supports direct org-iso-mdoc interactions (ISO 18013-7 Annex C) through the Digital Credentials API, and Chrome (shipped Sept 30, 2025) is protocol-agnostic supporting both OpenID4VP and ISO 18013-7 Annex C (mdoc), RPs aiming for the broadest possible reach should prepare to support interactions based on both approaches.

-This means architecting systems that can:
+This means architecting systems that can handle both protocol paths, as shown below.

 While this adds complexity, attempting to force all users down a single protocol path will likely exclude a substantial portion of the user base, either those on iOS or those on Chrome/Android, depending on the chosen path.
 A pragmatic, albeit more development-intensive, approach is to build flexibility to handle both.